nais/doc/docs/nais-application/access-policy.md

 Access policies express which applications and services you are able to communicate with, both inbound and outbound.
 The default policy is to **deny all incoming and outgoing traffic** for your application, meaning you must be conscious of which services/application you consume, and who your consumers are.

+!!! warning
+    The Istio access policies only apply when communicating interally within the cluster with [service discovery](../clusters/service-discovery.md).

+    Outbound requests to ingresses are regarded as external hosts, even if these ingresses exist in the same cluster.

+    Analogously, inbound access policies are thus _not_ enforced for requests coming through exposed ingresses.

 ### Inbound rules

 Inbound rules specifies what other applications _in the same cluster_ your application receives traffic from.